xlzuvekas/figma-copilot/readme.md

-# Cursor Talk to Figma MCP
+# Figma Copilot

-This project implements a Model Context Protocol (MCP) integration between Cursor AI and Figma, allowing Cursor to communicate with Figma for reading designs and modifying them programmatically.
+An enhanced Model Context Protocol (MCP) integration between Cursor AI and Figma, allowing Cursor to communicate with Figma for reading designs and modifying them programmatically.
+This project includes improved font handling, better error recovery, and additional features.

+## Credits

+This project is based on [cursor-talk-to-figma-mcp](https://github.com/sonnylazuardi/cursor-talk-to-figma-mcp) by Sonny Lazuardi.

+## Key Enhancements

+- **Fixed "Cannot unwrap symbol" error** when working with mixed fonts
+- **Improved font loading** with `getRangeAllFontNames()` API
+- **Better error handling** with `Promise.allSettled()` for font loading
+- **Safe value returns** to avoid serialization issues
+- **Enhanced logging** for debugging font issues

 https://github.com/user-attachments/assets/129a14d2-ed73-470f-9a4c-2240b2a4885c